Noelle2023/NoelleV/translation1.md

 Deinira, Deianire, Deianiram- accusative

-Identify the form abesset, and explain why it is this tense and mood. ab+sum - used to show what is happening under the specific conditions (not time)
+Identify the form abesset, and explain why it is this tense and mood. ab+sum - used to show what is happening under the specific conditions (not time) ❌ *Identify the form abesset*

-Identify the form uenisset, and explain why it is this tense and mood. used in the pluperfect subjunctive to express the possibility of come.
+Identify the form uenisset, and explain why it is this tense and mood. used in the pluperfect subjunctive to express the possibility of come.  ❌

 Identify the form pollicitus est. What dictionary form would you look under to find this verb?
 Present, indicative, passive